Has the “how much should I spend on my wedding photography?” question arisen? If so, this post is for you!

 Style, though often highly subjective, is often tied to very real philosophies which affect the manner in which a photographer takes and edits photographs.
 Photographers who charge a premium have typically found/crafted a style that is in demand.

-Style corresponds to demand by satisfying a public desire for artistic addition/subtraction and/or philosophy which affects either the emotion or need for originality that each of us experiences from one degree to another.
+Style corresponds to demand by satisfying a personal and/or public desire for artistic addition/subtraction of various elements and/or a philosophy which affects either the emotion or need for originality that each of us experiences from one degree to another.

 The general style that you choose and the demand for photographers with that style in your area will affect the pricing of that photographer.
 For more info on which style is right for you, be sure to check out our post Which Photography Style Is Best For My Wedding?